sws2apps/sws-pocket/CONTRIBUTING.md

 1. Run `git add .`
 2. Run `npm run commit` to start the [commitizen cli](https://github.com/commitizen/cz-cli#using-the-command-line-tool).
 Make sure that you’ve set your changes accordingly.
 Failure to set this accordingly will cause your pull request on the release branch to be discarded.
 3. Run `git push`
+4. Fetch and pull the approriate branch in the forked repository.
+This will make sure that you will receive the latest remote code changes before merging your local changes.
+5. Compare your local branch and the branch in the forked repository, and create a PR.
+6. Rebase and Merge to bring your code to the forked repository branch.
+Make sure to resolve any conflicts.

-**When your proposed changes are in the forked repository on GitHub**, create your pull request.
+**When your proposed changes are in the forked repository on GitHub**, create your final PR.

 You will receive a notification and be informed when your PR is published on beta, or alpha, or in production.